 In order to complete the requirements for the Bachelor of Science in Exercise and Health Sciences, all EHS students are required to complete a comprehensive list of courses from the academic disciplines of exercise science and health sciences.
 Also referred to as the EHS Core, these courses provide the theoretical and experiential background necessary for careers and advanced study in a student’s chosen field.
-All of the following courses are 3 credits except where noted:
+All of the following courses are worth three credits except where specified:

 - BIOL-207 Anatomy and Physiology I (4 CREDITS)

 - BIOL-208 Anatomy and Physiology II (4 CREDITS)